huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 repository.
 At Hugging Face, we are trying to empower the community more and more to add models independently.

-The following sections explain in detail how to add [name of model] to 🤗 Transformers.
-You will work closely with [name of mentor] to integrate [name of model] into 🤗 Transformers.
-By doing so, you will both gain a theoretical and deep practical understanding of [name of model].
+The following sections explain in detail how to add [camelcase name of model] to 🤗 Transformers.
+You will work closely with [name of mentor] to integrate [camelcase name of model] into 🤗 Transformers.
+By doing so, you will both gain a theoretical and deep practical understanding of [camelcase name of model].
 But more importantly, you will have made a major open-source contribution to 🤗 Transformers.
 Along the way, you will: